 - Point of sale

-But you may want to look externally too, especially if you’re planning to gather responses from prospects or customers of competitors.
-This is particularly useful if you’re running product or competitor research.
+But you may want to look externally too, especially if you’re planning to increase your panel size, or gather responses from prospects or customers of competitors.
+This is particularly useful if you’re running a comparative study on your product or are doing competitor research.
 In this case, you may want to look at advertising, lead generation networks (i.e., buying contact lists) and affiliate networks to draw in a wider range of participants.

 It’s important to remember that they’re people and not email addresses.
-Yes, they may be doing this for an incentive (if you decide to offer one), but they will give you great insight into your company and product decisions.
+Yes, you might have a large panel size, and they may be doing this for an incentive (if you decide to offer one), but they will give you great insight into your company and product decisions.
 Think of it this way: You’re exchanging information and having a conversation.
 It’s all about making connections with people.
-Having that mindset will ensure your panel members feel important.
+Having that mindset will ensure your research participants feel important.

 The easier the survey is to get to, the more likely the respondent will take the survey.
 Don’t hide your panel behind login portals, which have login rates of less than five percent, but send the survey through an intelligent email.